-There’s an old quote sometimes (mis)attributed to Stalin: “The death of one man is a tragedy, the death of millions is a statistic” (Wikiquote contributors 2020).
-The same thing holds true when it comes to policy enforcement: A single customer can be watched carefully but hundreds or thousands of customers fall to statistics.
+There’s an old quote sometimes (mis)attributed to Stalin: “The death of one man is a tragedy, the death of millions is a statistic.”1 The same thing holds regarding policy enforcement: A single customer can be watched carefully, but hundreds or thousands of customers fall to statistics.

 Mass detection

-Finding customers who are violating published policies is almost always the scalable issue that we have to discuss.
+Finding customers violating published policies is almost always the scalable issue we have to discuss.
 There are many ways to do this:

 - Complaint monitoring.
-This is maybe the most basic of methods.
-You wait for people to tell you that they are receiving messages sent in violation of published policies.
-As I mentioned in my last post, I generally operate with a rule of thumb that any direct complaint (where the complainant sends an email directly to your abuse queue) happens at a rate of about 1% (Chandler 2020b).
-So, any well-formed complaints come with a built-in multiplier.
+This may be the most basic method.
+You wait for people to tell you they receive messages violating published policies.
+As I mentioned in my last post, I generally operate with a rule of thumb that any direct complaint (where the complainant sends an email directly to your abuse queue) happens at a rate of about 1%.2 So, any well-formed complaints come with a built-in multiplier.

 - Feedback Loop detection.
 This merely builds on complaint monitoring.
-All that you have done is alleviate the barrier to entry for lodging complaints by offloading that responsibility to the relationship between service providers.
-The sad truth is, though, that many providers look at feedback loops merely as a method of obtaining and processing opt-outs.
-So, despite the presence of useful data, they are really still just engaging in complaint monitoring.
-But, for providers who actually leverage this information, they have a second, richer source of information that can point out policy violations.
+All you have done is alleviate the barrier to entry for lodging complaints by offloading that responsibility to the relationship between service providers.
+The sad truth is that many providers look at feedback loops merely as a method of obtaining and processing opt-outs.
+So, despite the presence of valuable data, they are still just engaging in complaint monitoring.
+But, for providers who leverage this information, they have a second, richer source of information that can point out policy violations.

 - Machine learning.
 This one becomes more complex.
-This is because there are a lot of different ways to take machine learning and make it into a tool that would be useful for assessment.
+This is because there are many different ways to take machine learning and make it into a tool that would be useful for assessment.

 - List data.
-Omnivore (Mailchimp n.d.) was one of the first products on the market to look at lists as they were uploaded and try to make a determination as to whether that list would be okay to mail.
-The great thing about this method is that it is at least making the attempt to find problems before the abuse actually gets released onto the Internet at large.
+Omnivore3 was one of the first products on the market to look at lists as they were uploaded and determine whether that list would be okay to mail.
+The great thing about this method is that it is at least attempting to find problems before the abuse gets released onto the Internet.

 - Complaint modeling.
 This would be taking complaints (either direct or feedback loop) and using the data that it presents to help triage and order the priority cases for follow-up and investigation.

 - Hybrid.
-Just like it sounds, this takes some list data analysis and some complaint modeling and uses that to help drive a determination that helps to triage and order priority cases.
+Just like it sounds, this takes some list data analysis and some complaint modeling to help drive a determination to triage and order priority cases.

 All of these methods have their drawbacks.
-Waiting for complaints to come in (whether directly or through feedback loop mechanisms) means that abuse has already happened.
+Waiting for complaints to come in (whether directly or through feedback loop mechanisms) means abuse has already happened.
 Our preference should be to try to prevent abuse.
-That would mean turning to more proactive solutions — which tends to lean more toward machine learning these days.
+That would mean turning to more proactive solutions, which lean more toward machine learning.
 But, as Laura Atkins mentioned in a blog post last year, “The problem is this is a moving target and there’s nothing set and forget about it.
-Algorithms like this need to be constantly maintained and trained” (Atkins 2019).
+Algorithms like this need to be constantly maintained and trained.”4

 The one thing that they all have in common is that they operate in bulk.
-A single direct complaint is actionable not because it is a single complaint, but because it is indicative of a mass of complaints — both seen and unseen.
-Feedback loop measures happen on the basis of a mass of complaints.
+A single direct complaint is actionable not because it is a single complaint but because it indicates a mass of complaints — both seen and unseen.
+Feedback loop measures happen based on a mass of complaints.
 And machine learning algorithms can only happen at scale.
-Finally, it is certainly true that triaging complaint streams will necessitate tackling larger volumes of complaints before handling smaller, more individual cases.
+Finally, it is undoubtedly true that triaging complaint streams will necessitate tackling larger volumes of complaints before handling more minor, more individual cases.

 Individual correction

-Once a customer’s actions have brought about a mass of complaint metrics that warrant closer investigation, the matter turns from looking at masses of complaints spread over many customers to what has happened with this particular one.
-But, even this is an exercise in scale: Remember that “the job of policy enforcement is to limit the amount of damage done, prevent that damage from intensifying, and attempt to begin repairs to whatever damage has occurred.”
-And, further, that damage can be generated in one of two directions: toward the customer or toward the provider (Chandler 2020a).
+Once a customer’s actions have brought about a mass of complaint metrics that warrant closer investigation, the matter turns from looking at many complaints spread over many customers to what has happened with this particular one.
+But, even this is a scaling exercise: Remember that “the job of policy enforcement is to limit the amount of damage done, prevent that damage from intensifying, and attempt to begin repairs to whatever damage has occurred.”
+Further, damage can be generated in two directions: toward the customer or the provider.5

-Ultimately, policy enforcement has to ensure that damage does not scale beyond customer-oriented so that the actions of one (or a small group of) customer(s) to encompass all of the mail sent out by the provider as a whole.
-The best way to do accomplish this is by dealing with each bad customer on its own.
-This prevents the issue from scaling to the point where other providers feel the need to scale up their responses from customer-oriented to provider-oriented.
+Ultimately, policy enforcement has to ensure that damage does not scale beyond customer-oriented so that the actions of one (or a small group of) customer(s) encompass all of the mail sent out by the provider.
+The best way to accomplish this is by dealing with each bad customer independently.
+This prevents the issue from scaling to where other providers must scale their responses from customer-oriented to provider-oriented.

 So, when a customer has been identified, policy enforcement agents will attempt to ascertain several things: